Skylake-dev/Notes/Computer Security/Computer Security.md

 - High FRR -> Low FAR, good security but usability nightmare
 ![FAR_FRR_graph](assets/FAR_FRR_graph.png)

-### Single sign-on
+### Single Sign-On (SSO)
-Goal: authenticate seamlessly a user across multiple domains using and identity provider.
+Goal: authenticate a user seamlessly across multiple domains using an identity provider.
 The advantage from the user point of view is obvious: he only needs to authenticate once and will be logged in all every service.
 The mechanism basically works like this:
 - for the first login, the user is redirected to the identity provider
 - log in to the identity provider
-- the identity provider confirm to the website the identiy of the user
+- the identity provider confirms to the website the identity of the user
 - in all subsequent logins:
-  - the website contacts the identiy provider
+  - the website contacts the identity provider
-  - since the user already logged in, the identiy provider confirms the user identity to the website
+  - since the user already logged in, the identity provider confirms the user identity to the website
   - the website logs the user in

 Some protocols that implements this are OAuth2 and shibboleth.
 Many services allow to use this method (e.g. log in with Google/Facebook).